Luca Valzania: Cesena

 Valzania started his career at Cesena.
 On 13 May 2014 he made his professional debut for Cesena in Serie B as a substitute replacing Moro Alhassan in the 76th minute of a 1–0 home win over Empoli.
 At the end of 2013–14 season Cesena won the Serie B play-off and it was promoted in Serie A. On 6 January 2015, Valzania made his Serie A debut in a 4–1 home defeat against Napoli, he was replaced by Massimo Volta in the 79th minute.

 Atalanta

-On 30 June 2015, Valzania was sold to Atalanta B.C. for €6 million.
+On 30 June 2015, Valzania was sold to Atalanta for €6 million.
 That transfer window Cesena also signed Moussa Koné and Federico Varano from Atalanta, for a total transfer fee of €6 million.

 Loan to Cesena

 On 2 July 2015, Valzania was loaned back to Cesena on a season-long loan deal.
 On 9 August, Valzania made his debut for Cesena in a 4–0 home win over Lecce in the second round of Coppa Italia, he played the entire match.
 On 5 September he made his Serie B debut for Cesena in a 2–0 home win over Brescia, he was replaced by Luca Garritano in the 63rd minute.
 On 19 September he played his first entire match for Cesena, a 3–1 away win over Ascoli.
 On 1 December he played in the fourth round of Coppa Italia, a 4–1 away defeat against Torino.
 Valzania ended his loan to Cesena with 19 appearances and 1 assist.